Feeding the world’s growing population

 Data source: Fertiliser Association

 As urea dissolves, it goes through a number of chemical changes.
 The conversion of urea to the ammonium and then nitrate forms of nitrogen, can result in significant losses to the atmosphere as ammonia.
 Urea fertiliser coated with a urease inhibitor has been sold in New Zealand since 2001.
-Use has increased significantly over the past decade.
+Use has increased significantly over the past decade, with 60% of urea sold coated with urease inhibitor in 2023.
 This is a positive step for the environment as it reduces volatilisation losses of ammonia from urea use, maximises nitrogen available for uptake and contributes to mitigating greenhouse gas emissions.

 Fertiliser use by farm system